 After making the first two arrangements, the boutonniere was super easy in comparison, and I did it exactly like I did the others.
 I arranged my greenery and bloom first, then I used the floral tape to tape them together!
 (And I left the stem long enough to be able to pin it to his suit!)

 So there you have it – a girl with zero DIY prowess who successfully made three DIY floral accents for a photo shoot, in one weekend, for under $50!
-(And in case you’re wondering, we haven’t had our session yet, but once we do, I’ll be sure to share some of my faves so y’all can see how the full look comes together!)
+(And in case you’re wondering how our full ensembles turned out, I blogged my faves from our 10th anniversary session and yes, I am obsessed with how big of an impact these florals made!)

 Have I inspired you to make your own floral accessories yet?! 😉